Qendresa-Potoku/Machine_Learning_Gr13/README.md

 - data cleaning with median imputation + deduplication
 - final ML-readiness cleanup (drop post-pruning duplicates and zero-variance columns)
 - IQR outlier counting (reporting only) and percentile winsorization
+- true outlier analysis with classification of valid, suspicious, and invalid rows
+- regression experiments with and without outlier handling
+- final weighted model training and export of model artifacts
 - encoding and feature pruning
 - skewness analysis with generated plots
 - export of cleaned dataset and JSON report